 Another great fund raising year for MBBA with lots of big projects completed.
-With our new Chairman Jo Rossiter at the helm, we look forward to the coming year.
+With our Chairman Jo Rossiter at the helm, we look forward to the coming year.

-The funds are available – so let’s have some projects from you for 2017!
+The funds are available – so let’s have some projects from you for 2020!

 As we are an entirely voluntary association, all the money from subscriptions and fundraising goes to improve our riding routes in Mendip and create new ones.
 It is time for all riders to take on the responsibility of ensuring the future of off road riding.
 You know what significant improvements MBBA has achieved in the last few years in fact over the past 8 years we have funded over £75,000 worth of improvements to routes across Mendip.

 Your support as a member is the cornerstone of our Association and enables our work to continue.

 Please join today – it is just £15.00 per annum and gives big benefits to members. firstname.lastname@example.org

 Contact email@example.com if you have a problem with a right of way and we will try to fix it.
 Sometimes we joint fund with Somerset County Council, sometimes we fund the whole project ourselves.
 Whatever the problem, we promise to do our best and stretch our funds as far as they will go.